 Many weld supervisors think they are on top of the weld production as long as they see that the welder's shield is down and weld smoke and sparks are being generated.

-6 lb/hr, or with process expertise they could weld the same fillet
+6 lb/hr, or with process control expertise set the same fillet

-with the wire feed set to deliver >10 lb/hr.
-Also that MIG welder working up a sweat can weld that common, horizontal 1/4 (6 mm) fillet at 6 lb/hr or with the same sweat using my MIG process control data and weld that fillet at 12 to 20 lb/hr.
+weld with the wire feed set to deliver 10 lb/hr.
+Or you could have a MIG welder working up a sweat to weld a common, horizontal 1/4 (6 mm) fillet at 6 lb/hr, and with the same sweat, using my MIG process control data they can make that fillet weld at 12 to 20 lb/hr.

-The weld reality is few managers or supervisors understand the weld deposition rate potential of the weld process and consumables they most use for the applications they daily weld.
-It's a sad reflection of the industry that i love that you will find that less than five percent of managers and supervisors will have the MIG - FCA process control knowledge and expertise necessary to
+The weld reality is few managers or supervisors understand the weld deposition rate potential of the weld process and consumables they use for the applications they daily weld.
+It's a sad reflection of the industry that i love, that you will find that less than five percent of managers and supervisors will have the MIG - Flux Cored weld process control knowledge and expertise necessary to

 optimize their weld quality and control and understand their real weld costs.
-That's the bad news and the good news is the solution is a simple one.
+That's the bad news. the good news is the solution is a simple one.

 My unique, low cost weld process control training resources

-productivity for the majority of weld applications and also these resources simplify all weld costs.
+productivity for the majority of weld applications, and these resources simplify weld costs.

 The shortage of MIG and Flux Cored

 always been a global myth: